iSOLveIT/protege_owl/_sources/index.rst.txt

 | 9.2 SPARQL Queries
 | SPARQL is a powerful language, and one could write a whole book about
   it.
 In fact, there are books written about it.
-The best one I have seen is the O’Reilly book Learning SPARQL by Bob DuCharme.
+The best one I have seen is the O'Reilly book Learning SPARQL by Bob DuCharme.

 This is an excellent book that not only goes into SPARQL but into topics such as RDF/RDFS and how triples are used to represent all information in OWL.
-I will only touch on those issues here, there is much more to say about them and DuCharme’s book is a great place to learn more.
-If some of the following is a bit hard to understand don’t be discouraged.
+I will only touch on those issues here, there is much more to say about them and DuCharme's book is a great place to learn more.
+If some of the following is a bit hard to understand don't be discouraged.
 This is just an attempt to give a very high level introduction to something that requires significant study to really understand.

 Essentially SPARQL is to the Semantic Web and Knowledge Graphs as SQL is to relational databases.
 Just as SQL can do more than just query, it can also assert new information into a database, so SPARQL can as well.
-The current SPARQL plugins for Protégé are somewhat limited and don’t support the statements such as INSERT for entering new data so we will just cover the basics of using SPARQL as a query language but keep in mind there is a lot more to it than what we briefly cover here.
+The current SPARQL plugins for Protégé are somewhat limited and don't support the statements such as INSERT for entering new data so we will just cover the basics of using SPARQL as a query language but keep in mind there is a lot more to it than what we briefly cover here.

 | 9.21 Some SPARQL Pizza Queries
 | To start with go to the SPARQL Query tab.
-If it isn’t already there
+If it isn't already there
   you can as always add it using Window>Tabs>SPARQL Query.
 This tab consists of two views, the top which holds the query and the bottom which holds the results.
 There should be some text already there.
-It may look confusing, but we’ll explain it.
+It may look confusing, but we'll explain it.
 Just to start with hit the Execute button at the bottom of the tab.
 You should see a bunch of classes and class expressions returned.